Optometry Vs Physiotherapy: Scopes & Salary

 Analytical skillsAssess test results and evaluate treatment effectivenessEvaluate patient condition, design suitable treatment plans

-Physical skillsSteady hands and precision for examinations and proceduresPhysical fitness and stamina
+Physical skillsSteady hands and precision for examinations and proceduresMotivational skills, empathy, and communication skills

 The core competencies vary significantly between the two fields.
-Optometrists require specialised technical knowledge of ophthalmic sciences, while physiotherapists need a stronger grasp of anatomy, physiology and biomechanics.
+Optometrists require specialised technical knowledge of ophthalmic sciences, while physiotherapists need a stronger grasp of anatomy, physiology, and biomechanics.

 Though both require compassion and communication skills in patient interactions, physiotherapists need extra focus on motivation to ensure patient compliance.